paolocosta/WiseInterceptors/README.md

 # WiseInterceptors

-This project implements various Aspect Oriented Programming patterns.
+This project implements some C# interceptors.

+Currently we have:

+ 1. A circuit breaker interceptor.

+ 2. A cache interceptor.

-Currently there are: a circuit breaker, a cache and a method validation interceptor.
+ 3. A method validation interceptor.

-The goal is to have a complete suite of easily configurable interceptors as a starter kit for an enterprise project.
+The goal is to have a complete suite of easily configurable interceptors as a starter kit for enterprise projects.